What are assessment centres?

 The social side

-Selection centres may involve one or two nights away from home.
+Assessment centres may involve one or two nights away from home.
 Accommodation and meals will be provided by the employer, either in a company training centre or in a hotel.
 In either case, this will normally involve at least one evening meal with other candidates, recent graduate recruits and the interviewers.
 Although this is not a formal part of the selection procedure, you will be under observation (it has been dubbed "Trial by Sherry"!), so remember:

 - Do ask intelligent questions